sasetz/mekus/readme.md

 Note: this does not set the prompt, only prints the default one.
 To specify a prompt, use the `--prompt` argument with the script path.

+## List of points

+- 1. script mode
+- 8. output can be redirected to any file descriptor using `&`
+- 9. at all times, the client is separate from the server in interactive mode
+- 10. double quotes `"` are functional
+- 14. prompt is configurable using external script
+- 18. if no program is currently running, after one minute the user will be disconnected
+- 28. Makefile included, it conains targets all, debug and exe. debug target is used for GDB debugger
+- 30. this documentation

+Total: 22 (20) points